 Top 3 nutrients to help growing minds thrive in a busy world:

 At the top of the list is magnesium; a mighty mineral that is a co-factor in over 300 enzyme reactions in the body, including many involved in energy production, sleep, calm and a balanced stress response.
 Magnesium’s vital role in energy production is highly relevant for cognitive functions such as concentration, focus, learning and memory; this is because the brain is one of the body’s largest consumers of energy.
-Without enough energy, the brain cannot function optimally, and magnesium is required to fire these processes.
-Not only is magnesium needed as a foundation nutrient to support concentration, memory and focus, this mighty mineral is also essential for calming things down.
-In fact, magnesium is often nicknamed ‘nature’s tranquiliser’ for the many roles it has to play in helping to support a balanced stress response, good quality sleep and for calming the nervous system.
-As you are probably starting to realise, magnesium is a pretty vital mineral for growing children and teenagers!
-Sadly however, a typical Western diet is often lacking in magnesium; in part because much of the soil in which our food is grown has become low in this important mineral.
-In addition, modern day processing techniques strip magnesium from our food.
-And factors such as chronic stress, infection, poor sleep, exercise, salt, caffeine and fizzy drinks all increase the risks of magnesium depletion too.
+Without enough energy, the brain cannot function optimally, and magnesium is required to fire these energy processes.
+Magnesium is also essential for calming things down.
+In fact, it is often nicknamed ‘nature’s tranquiliser’ because it helps to support a balanced stress response, good quality sleep and calms the nervous system.
+As you are probably starting to realise, magnesium is a pretty vital mineral for growing children and teenagers, yet a typical Western diet often doesn’t contain enough.
+Much of the soil in which our food is grown has become low in this important mineral and many modern day processing techniques strip magnesium from our food.
+Factors such as chronic stress, infection, poor sleep, exercise, salt, caffeine and fizzy drinks all increase the risks of magnesium depletion too.
 Magnesium is found in higher amounts in wholefoods cooked from scratch, leafy green vegetables, nuts, seeds and beans.
-Instead, many children and teenagers reach for refined and processed convenience foods, and sugary drinks and snacks, which means they’re unlikely to be getting enough of this important mineral.
-Whilst increasing the magnesium content of children and teenagers’ diets is always the first port of call, it may also be useful to add some extra magnesium in supplement form to ensure they’re consuming enough to meet these extensive needs.
+Instead, many children and teenagers reach for refined and processed convenience foods, and sugary drinks and snacks, which means they’re unlikely to be getting enough.
+Whilst increasing the magnesium content of children and teenagers’ diets is always the first port of call, it may also be useful to add extra magnesium in supplement form to ensure they’re consuming enough to meet these extensive needs.
 And this may be even more important if they have periods of intense learning ahead, such as exams and tests, or are going through a growth spurt which puts additional pressure on energy production processes.
 Magnesium is best supplemented in glycinate form, as this is well absorbed and tolerated by even the most sensitive tummies.
 A powdered supplement is beneficial as many children struggle to take tablets or capsules, and allows for flexible dosing too.

 2. Vitamin B5 (Pantothenic acid)